theowenyoung/archive-actionsflow/docs/contributing.md

 ## Create Trigger

-It is very easy to create a trigger or Actionsflow.
+It is really easy to create a trigger of Actionsflow, see [here](/docs/creating-triggers.md)

-1. Create a new file for the new trigger.
-See the [example trigger code](https://github.com/actionsflow/actionsflow/blob/master/examples/triggers/example.ts), you can also see the other [real triggers](https://github.com/actionsflow/actionsflow/tree/master/packages/actionsflow/src/triggers)
-1. Add an example YAML workflow file at `/examples/workflows`
-1. Add a test for this trigger at `/packages/actionsflow/src/triggers/__tests__`
-1. Add a document for this trigger at `/docs/triggers`